wp-plugins/feed-geomashup/readme.txt

 Go to "Syndication > Posts & Links" in the FeedWordPress admin interface to set filtering preferences.

 == Changelog ==

+= 2.1 =
+* Users can now opt to filter an incoming feed's mapped posts by longitude and latitude.

 = 2.0 =
 * Adding site-wide and feed-specific options to pull in all posts or only posts with GeoRSS data.